Pennsylvania became the seventh state to offer legal and regulated sports betting on Nov. 17, 2018.

 Who can apply for a sports betting license in PA?

 PA’s sports betting law allows slot machine license holders to apply for a Sports Wagering Certificate.
 These certificates allow slot machine license holders to open up a sportsbook and begin taking bets.
+It also allows them to offer sports betting at mini-casinos and off-track betting facilities.

 These operations can obtain a Sports Wagering Certificate for a licensing fee of $10 million.
 Plus, they must pay a 36 percent tax on all sports gambling revenue.